What Is Preveal Framework Version 2?

 Noticing Prompts

-When a body signal feels unclear, this short practice can create enough space to begin the Preveal Body Signal Framework with careful noticing.
+When a Body Signal feels unclear and the Immediate Need appears to involve steadiness or a brief pause, this short practice may be one possible Supportive Bridge.
 It takes less than two minutes and does not require anything except a moment of stillness.

 Body-Signal Practice